We did it.

 .bedroom

-The unique characteristics of each site and owner’s goals dictate the mixture, combination, orientation, and quantity of each module.
+The unique characteristics of each site, and owner’s goals dictate the mixture, combination, orientation, and quantity of each module.
 It’s tricky to design a siteless DADU so we designed the strategy and process instead.

-In this submission, we apply the strategy through the use of four modules [entry/bath, living room, kitchen, and bedroom] deployed to form the Seattle Four Square.
+In this particular case, we apply the strategy through the use of four modules [entry/bath, living room, kitchen, and bedroom] deployed to form the Seattle Four Square.
 It is an accessible/visitable, single-story unit arranged in a compact square with a gabled roof.
 It draws inspirations from the American Foursquare, a style popularized in the 1890s to 1930s and often built on narrow lots with simple woodwork or from a mail-order catalog.
 Many examples can still be seen today in Seattle.
-The metal roofing and wood rain screen, speak to our climate and the natural resources that surround us.
+The metal roofing and wood rain screen speak to our climate and the natural resources that surround us.

 Remove two modules [bedroom and living room] and you are left with a small footprint DADU [two square].